voodoohop/voodoohop-ableton-tools/README.md

 Unzip the archive and open the application.

 It will show two draggable devices.
-1) The Voodohoop Live Tools Master which you should put on your Master track
+1. The Voodohoop Live Tools Master which you should put on your Master track
-2) The Voodoohop Track Sender which you should put on every track you want to monitor.
+2. The Voodoohop Track Sender which you should put on every track you want to monitor.

 ![device drag Screenshot][devicedrag]

+The Master device lets you control general parameters, such as zoom, type of key notation

+![Master Device Screenshot][masterdevice]

-The Max for Live device is meant to be put on each track in your Live set you want to monitor.
-It sends the information about the currently playing clip to the Voodoohop Live Tools application which then analyses the metadata etc.
+The Track Sender Device transmits information about the currently playing clip to the Voodoohop Live Tools application which then analyses and continuously displays it.

 Sorry about the file size.
 I will reduce it at some point.